Bed Bugs – Which Type of Treatment is Best?

-Heat Treatments can be done in one day typically within 8 hours with a quick follow up service 7-10 days after the initial service.
+Heat Treatments can be done in one day typically within eight hours with a quick follow up service 7-10 days after the initial service.

 Most items can stay in the home when the service is being performed.

-Conventional treatment is when a chemical application is applied directly to infested beds, furniture, and crack and crevasses of areas being treated and are sometimes the most economical treatment for smaller infestations.
+Conventional treatment is when a chemical application is applied directly to all infested items and areas being treated and are sometimes the most economical treatment for smaller infestations.

-When doing a conventional treatment, the recommendation is to do the entire residence not just the areas where the bed bugs are found.
+When doing a conventional treatment, our recommendation is to do the entire residence not just the areas where the bed bugs are found.
 Bed bugs are great travelers.
-The found their way into your home, it’s foolish to think that they are just in the areas where you sit and sleep.
+If bed bugs found their way into your home, don’t think that they are just in the areas where you sit and sleep.

-Conventional treatments take less time than heat and reentry time is typically 4 hours after the application is done.
-Retreatment and follow up services are done 7-10 days after the initial service and depending on the level of infestation may require more than one follow up.
+Conventional treatments take less time than heat and reentry time is typically four hours after the application is done.
+Retreatment and follow up services are done 7-10 days after the initial service.
+Depending on the level of infestation, more than one follow up could be needed.

 Bed bug treatments whether Conventional or Heat are time consuming and labor intensive.
 There are not any quick fixes.
 If it sounds too good to be true, then it probably is.
 Don’t get fooled into DIY products they don’t work, and more times than not make the problem worse.